Browse docs

 Client -> Gateway -> Private Network

-Future fallback path (coming soon)
+Future fallback path (planning-only)

-Client <-> Transport Gateway (future) <-> Client
+Client <-> Shared fallback transport (future) <-> Client

-Gateway assignment behavior (MVP)
+Gateway assignment behavior (current public model)

 • default policy: assignmentMode=auto, selection=balanced, redundancy=1,